zeljkoobrenovic/grounded-architecture/_posts/2023-05-10-market-leadership.md

 </style>

 <br>
-Achieving market leadership requires more than just a great product or efficient operations—it demands a strategic focus on how a company creates value for its customers. **[The Discipline of Market Leader](https://hbr.org/1993/01/customer-intimacy-and-other-value-disciplines)** by Michael Treacy and Fred Wiersema outlines three distinct paths to success: operational excellence, product leadership, and customer intimacy.
-While all businesses must maintain a baseline level of competence in each area, true market leaders excel by committing to one as their core differentiator.
-Here I briefly explore how these strategic choices impact IT architecture, emphasizing how technology must align with an organization’s chosen path to drive efficiency, innovation, or customer engagement.
-Understanding these relationships is essential for IT leaders and architects designing systems that support long-term competitive advantage.
+Achieving market leadership requires a company to be explicit about the kind of value it is trying to win on. **[The Discipline of Market Leaders](https://hbr.org/1993/01/customer-intimacy-and-other-value-disciplines)** by Michael Treacy and Fred Wiersema remains useful because it forces that choice into the open.
+A company can try to compete through **operational excellence**, **product leadership**, or **customer intimacy**.
+It still needs to be competent in all three, but it rarely becomes exceptional by treating all three as equal priorities.

+For architects, that is more than a strategy lesson.
+It is a design constraint.
+The systems, platforms, processes, and governance models that support operational excellence are not the same as those that support product leadership or customer intimacy.
+When architecture ignores that, it often ends up optimizing for everything and truly serving nothing.